fallen-icarus/cardano-options/README.md

 - [Future Directions](#future-directions)
 - [Conclusion](#conclusion)

 ## Abstract
-Cardano-Options is a fully p2p protocol for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer (CSL).
+Cardano-Options is a p2p-DeFi protocol for writing, buying, and trading American-style *covered* options contracts on the Cardano Settlement Layer (CSL).
 Users maintain delegation control of assets at all times.

 ## Motivation
 Options contracts play a vital role in the economy by providing a mechanism for risk management, improving market efficiency, and enhancing price discovery.
 This is especially important for an endogenous p2p economy that does not rely off-chain price feeds.
+Currently, there are no options markets on Cardano.

 ## Preliminary Discussion
 Typically, options are explicitly categorized as either calls or puts.
 This is not necessary in Cardano-Options, since all assets on Cardano, including stablecoins, are first-class citizens.
 A call or a put is defined *implicitly*, based on the nature of the underlying "locked" asset.
 For example, a "put" option for ADA (priced in USD) is created by writing an option to swap ADA against a locked UTxO containing a stablecoin, such as DJED or USDA.
 For "call" options it would be the opposite - the locked UTxO contains ADA, to be swapped for a stablecoin.

 ### The Cardano-Options Protocol
-Users sell covered options contracts that are redeemable via a tradable NFT.
+Users buy/sell covered options contracts that are redeemable via a tradable NFT.

-##### The protocol is broadly comprised of three steps:
+##### **The protocol is broadly comprised of three steps:**

 1. **Writing Option** - Alice writes a spread of options (in the form of multiple UTxOs with different datums) of varying *expiry dates, premiums, and strike prices*, against a single UTxO containing an asset.